X

 Maru-ni Agehacho

 The murder occurred in 1906.
-It is treated as one of the unsolved cases because the statute of limitations for the murder has passed.
-Renowned novelist, Seicho Matsumoto wrote a story out of it and added a “Kamon” as an important prop.
-It shows how significant a Kamon among traditional Japanese society.
+It is treated as one of the unsolved cases because the statute of limitations has passed.
+Renowned novelist Seicho Matsumoto wrote a story about it and added a “Kamon” as an essential prop.
+This shows how significant a Kamon is in traditional Japanese society.

 Introduction of the Kamon written by Seicho Matsumoto

 On a winter night with powdery snow, Ichinosuke and his wife Minako, members of a branch of the Ikuta family, an old Hokuriku family, were brutally murdered by someone.
-The murderer visited the couple’s home, called Ichinosuke pretending to be an emissary from the main family, and skillfully took Minako out as well.
+The murderer visited the couple’s home, called Ichinosuke, pretending to be an emissary from the main family, and skillfully took Minako out as well.
 The next morning, their bodies were discovered on a shortcut from the village to the town, dismembered.
 The murderer was witnessed by Ofusa, a housewife living next door, and Yukiyo, the five-year-old daughter of Ichinosuke.
-Ofusa describes the murderer as a man wearing a hooded cloak and holding a lantern with the Ikuta Kamon on it.
-Prefectural police detective Matsuno and his team investigate, but they are unable to find the culprit, and the case goes cold…
+Ofusa describes the murderer as a man wearing a hooded cloak and holding a lantern with the Ikuta Kamon.
+Prefectural police detective Matsuno and his team investigate, but they cannot find the culprit, and the case goes cold…

-The Kamon played a significant role here as people recognize Kamon as a traditional symbol of a family, which is irreplaceable.
+Kamon played a significant role here as people recognized it as an irreplaceable traditional family symbol.

 Japanese Family Crest: List of the Lineage Symbols